-AnQiCMS as an efficient content management system developed based on the Go language usually runs on a specific port of the server, such as the default port 8001.To allow users to access the website through common domain names rather than adding a port number at the end of the address, we need to configure a reverse proxy.Apache is a widely used web server that can well handle this task, acting like an intelligent doorman, forwarding all requests through port 80 or 443 (HTTP/HTTPS) to the AnQiCMS running internally, ensuring that the website content is displayed correctly.
+AnQiCMS is an efficient content management system developed based on the Go programming language, which usually runs on a specific port of the server, such as the default port 8001.To allow users to access the website through common domain names rather than adding a port number at the end of the address, we need to configure a reverse proxy.Apache is a widely used web server that can handle this task well, it acts like an intelligent gatekeeper, forwarding all requests through ports 80 or 443 (HTTP/HTTPS) to the AnQiCMS running internally, ensuring that the website content is displayed correctly.

-Before starting the configuration, please ensure that your server is already installed with Apache HTTP Server, and AnQiCMS has been successfully run on the specified internal port (default is 8001).
-You can run it by executingcurl http://127.0.0.1:8001Check if AnQiCMS responds normally.
-Moreover, you should also have a domain that has been resolved to your server's IP address.
+Before starting the configuration, make sure that your server is already installed with Apache HTTP Server and that AnQiCMS has been successfully run on the specified internal port (default is 8001).
+You can run it on the server bycurl http://127.0.0.1:8001To test whether AnQiCMS is responding normally.
+In addition, you should also have a domain name resolved to your server IP address.

 Enable the necessary Apache modules

-The reverse proxy feature of Apache depends on some core modules.On most Linux distributions, these modules are enabled by default, but for safety's sake, it is recommended that you check and ensure that the following modules are enabled.a2enmodOn Debian/Ubuntu systems, or directly edithttpd.confOn CentOS/RHEL systems) to enable them:
+The reverse proxy feature of Apache depends on some core modules.On most Linux distributions, these modules are enabled by default, but just in case, it is recommended that you check and ensure that the following modules are enabled.You can use command-line tools such asa2enmodOn Debian/Ubuntu system, or edit directlyhttpd.confOn CentOS/RHEL system) to enable them:

 sudo a2enmod proxy